 A cold chill slid over Kumail as he considered if their calculations were in fact correct.

 “Mumbai.
-If the British have Tian, they should berth in Mumbai within three weeks, fastest.
+If the British have Tian, they should berth in Mumbai within two weeks, fastest.
 If we take the airship, flying like a bird straight there we could arrive within one.”
 Kumail hesitated, then whispered, “I have contacts near Mumbai … sepoy soldiers that can be rallied should it come to blows.
-We’ve long been seeking a chance to throw off our British colonists.
-Keep the ai pan on you at all times, it’s the only way we can find Tian!”
+We’ve long been seeking a chance to throw off our British colonizers.
+Keep that ai pan on you at all times, it’s the only way we can find Tian!”